TimHasenbein/Haplofun/README.md

 Haplofun is available as web server application at **[datascience-fzb.shinyapps.io/haplofun](https://datascience-fzb.shinyapps.io/haplofun/)**.

 > [!NOTE]
 > The public server enforces a 500 kb VCF file size limit (< 1,000 variants and < 1,000 samples recommended).
+For larger files please run the app locally as described in [Installation](#installation).
 > Furthermore, the initial page load may take a while, as the server spins up and loads all required packages and dependencies.
 ---